microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

     NodeName = NodeName,
     Observer = ObserverName,
     Property = "SomeUniquePropertyForMyHealthEvent",
-    EntityType = EntityType.Node, // this is an FO 3.2.x breaking change.
+    EntityType = EntityType.Node, // this is an FO 3.2.3.831 required change.
-    //ReportType = HealthReportType.Node, // this is gone in FO 3.2.x.
+    //ReportType = HealthReportType.Node, // this is gone in FO 3.2.3.831.
     State = HealthState.Ok
 };

 healthReporter.ReportHealthToServiceFabric(healthReport);

 ```

-When you build your plugin as a .NET Standard 2.0, copy the dll file and all of its dependencies into the Data/Plugins folder inside your build output directory - if you build against the full FabricObserver nupkg.
+When you build your plugin as a .NET Standard 2.0, copy the dll file into the Data/Plugins folder inside your build output directory.
 E.g., YourObserverPlugin\bin\release\netstandard2.0\win-x64.
-In fact, this directory will contain what is effectively a decompressed sfpkg file - if you installed the full FO nupkg:
+In fact, this directory will contain what is effectively a decompressed sfpkg file:
 ```
 [sourcedir]\SAMPLEOBSERVERPLUGIN\BIN\RELEASE\NETSTANDARD2.0\WIN-X64
 │   ApplicationManifest.xml